 Meaning of democracy

-You know that democracy have many forms which have been evolved since ancient Greek civilization; for example, direct, representative, and constitutional democracies.
+You know that democracy have many forms such as direct, representative, and constitutional democracies.
 Out of these, representative and constitutional democratic forms are common in the modern day politics.

-According to modern democratic system, it is a type of political regime based on representative principle in which people of that nation elect their’s candidates to govern on the behalf of them within the ambit of constitution.
+Modern democratic system is a type of political regime based on representative principle in which people of that nation elect their’s candidates to govern on the behalf of them within the ambit of constitution.

 In other words, citizens of a nation elect representative through free and fair elections to advance theirs interests according to the checks and balances of constitution.